sciZer0/7/v/README.md

 Summarizing, increasing the amount of nodes isn't (should never be) the goal of the blockchain — instead, permissionlessness and high-sustainability are the goal.

-This new approach gets totally along with the main point of blockchain technology.
+This new approach gets totally along with the main point of blockchain technology, simultaneously making the blockchain highly-efficient.

 <br><br>